MTB (TV program): Pera o Bayong

 In its early days, the prize that was inside the chosen bayong was revealed to the audience during the sessions.
-Sometimes family members went to a TV inside the cafeteria at the ABS-CBN studios to see what the prize was, then try to influence the crowd to beg for the contestant to take whatever was in the bayong.
+Sometimes family members went to a TV inside the cafeteria at the ABS-CBN studios to see what the prize was, then tried to influence the crowd to beg for the contestant to take whatever was in the bayong.
 After this was discovered the TV was switched off during the round.
-Later the prize was not revealed to anyone until it was actually opened.
+Later the prize was not revealed to anyone until it was opened.

-There is a celebrity edition were the several celebrities (e.g. actors, actresses, singers and hosts) and/or prominent personalities (e.g. newscasters, reporters, athletes, disc jockeys and politicians) are playing every Saturday.
+There is a celebrity edition where several celebrities (e.g. actors, actresses, singers, and hosts) and/or prominent personalities (e.g. newscasters, reporters, athletes, disc jockeys, and politicians) are playing every Saturday.

 After the cancellation of MTB, an improved version of Pera o Bayong debuted as a part of Wowowee, retitled "Bigtime" Pera o Bayong.

 This segment is also played in Happy Yipee Yehey!, with the same name.